Collection and Deposit of University Funds

-Receipts are to be deposited intact to the Business Office.
+Receipts are to be deposited intact to the Student Accounts Office.
 "Intact" means that all cash collected since the last deposit must be deposited and that no disbursements, IOUs or check cashing services can be made from these undeposited receipts.

 All cash kept overnight in the department is to be safeguarded in a secure area.

-The Business Office does have a depository box available for any department that needs to deposit funds (only checks, money orders, credit card payments) after normal business hours.
+The Student Accounts Office does have a depository box available for any department that needs to deposit funds (only checks, money orders, credit card payments) after normal business hours.
 The depository box is located in the Wintergreen Building to the left of the cashier's window.
 The depository box is limited to the hours that the Wintergreen Building is open to the public.
-Please note any deposits consisting of currency and coin must be deposited in person at the Business Office during normal office hours.
+Please note any deposits consisting of currency and coin must be deposited in person at the Student Accounts Office during normal office hours.

 In all cases, deposits must include supporting documentation, which show the nature, source, date and amount of each cash receipt or check.
 For example, this could include pre-numbered receipt forms, unused tickets with reconciliation, cash register tapes, lists prepared by mail openers, etc. If none of these apply, then please use the format shown on the attached worksheet template.